Session title: Transformational lesson observationHelping observers to judge impact rather than audit content

 Information for event organisers

 In this session, delegates go back to first base and careful define the components of their observation system and the precise impact they want it to have.
-They create a ‘rubric’ for an outstanding lesson that enables observers to articulate the impact a teacher has on learning, rather than the often meaningless audit of teacher and learner activities.
-With these essential fundamentals in place, delegates then consider any implications for how teachers should prepare for an observation, how observers should conduct themselves, and how best to structure an evaluation conversation to produce the impacts required.
-The session also includes observation practice*, a writing critique, and an examination of model observation text.
+They create a rubric for an outstanding lesson that enables observers to articulate the impact a teacher has on learning, rather than simply an audit of teacher and learner activities.
+Delegates then consider how best to structure an evaluation conversation to produce the impacts required.
+The session includes observation practice (tailored to either colleges or work-based), a writing critique, and an examination of model observation text.

 Every system has an impact.
 Do you know the impact your system is having?
 Is it the impact you want?